ej-mitchell/sonic-pi-themes/README.md

 ## How do you use it?

 Say you want to do a remix of a famous _Star Wars_ theme.
 Say you didn't have the time to write it all out for Sonic Pi yourself.
 This is just a repo of time-savers and creative departures to make music reference easier.
-Copy and paste the themes you like into your project, and adjust them at you will.
+Copy and paste the themes you like into your project, and adjust them at your will.

 ## Sonic Pi?